debuggermalhotra/open-finance/README.md

+# Open-finance
-Financial, statistical models, trading algorithms and some math.
+### Financial, statistical models, trading algorithms and some math.
 Mostly in Python but also R and Julia.